June 1962 Alcatraz escape: Escape

 available in the shops, and heat from nearby steam pipes.
 Paddles were improvised from plywood and screws.
 Finally, they climbed a ventilation shaft to the roof and removed the rivets holding a large fan in place.

 The men concealed their absence while working outside their cells, and after the escape itself, by sculpting dummy heads from a hand-made papier-mâché-like mixture of soap, toothpaste, concrete dust, and toilet paper, and giving them a realistic appearance with paint from the maintenance shop and hair from the barbershop floor.
 With towels and clothing piled under the blankets in their bunks and the dummy heads positioned on the pillows, they appeared to be sleeping.

-On the night of June 11, 1962, with all preparations in place, the men initiated their plan.
-West discovered that the cement he had used to reinforce crumbling concrete around his vent had hardened, narrowing the opening and fixing the grill in place.
-By the time he managed to remove the grill and re-widen the hole, the others had left without him.
-He returned to his cell and went to sleep.

-From the service corridor, Morris and the Anglins climbed the ventilation shaft to the roof.
+On the night of June 11, 1962, after lights out at 9:30 PM, with all preparations in place, the four men initiated their plan to escape.
+As Morris and the Anglins set their dummy heads in place and left their cells for the last time, West discovered that the cement he had used to reinforce crumbling concrete around his vent had hardened, narrowing the opening and fixing the grille in place.
+From the service corridor, Morris and the Anglins, forced to leave West behind, climbed the ventilation shaft to the roof.
 Guards heard a loud crash as they broke out of the shaft, but nothing further was heard, and the source of the noise was not investigated.
-Hauling their gear with them, they descended 50 ft to the ground by sliding down a kitchen vent pipe, then climbed two 12 ft barbed-wire perimeter fences.
-At the northeast shoreline, near the power plant—a blind spot in the prison's network of searchlights and gun towers—they inflated their raft with a concertina stolen from another inmate and modified to serve as a bellows.
-At some time after 10:00p.m., investigators estimated, they boarded the raft, launched it and departed toward their objective, Angel Island, two miles to the north.
+Hauling their gear with them, the three men descended 50 ft to the ground by sliding down a kitchen vent pipe, then climbed two 12 ft barbed-wire perimeter fences.
+At the northeast shoreline, near the power plant—a blind spot in the prison's network of searchlights and gun towers—they inflated their makeshift raft with a concertina stolen from another inmate and modified to serve as a bellows.
+At approximately 11:40 PM, according to FBI records, Morris and the Anglins launched the raft, and departed Alcatraz.
+By the time West had managed to remove the grille and re-widen the hole, the others had gone.
+In the workshop, he found an unfinished pontoon, a plywood paddle, three life preservers, his own fake dummy head, and an extra raft, partially finished left behind for him.
+After poking his head out top of the shaft, startling seagulls on the roof, he froze for a terrified instant, before he climbed back down the shaft and returned to his cell exhausted.